mu-semtech/ember-data-table/README.md

   - `hasTotal` :: Whether the total amount of items is known.
   - `pageSize` :: Amount of items per page (though the last page may have fewer items).
-  - `pageNumber` :: The page number as seen by a human (first page is 1 regardless of the backend using 0 for the first page or not).
+  - `pageNumber` :: The page number as seen by a human (first page is 1 regardless of the back-end using 0 for the first page or not).
-  - `numberOfPages` :: Total number of pages avaialeble.
+  - `numberOfPages` :: Total number of pages available.
   - `pageOptions` :: Array containing a number for each page available in the data table in human form (can be used for rendering buttons).
   - `summarizedPageOptions` :: A smart way of showing pages.
 Yields a list of page numbers with: